 Formerly, Sir Bruce had a distinguished career in surgery.
 He was President of the Society for Cardiothoracic Surgery in Great Britain and Ireland, Secretary-General of the European Association for Cardio-Thoracic Surgery, International Director of the US Society of Thoracic Surgeons, and President of the Cardiothoracic Section of the Royal Society of Medicine.
 He has served as a Commissioner on the Commission for Health Improvement (CHI) and the Healthcare Commission.
 He was knighted for services to medicine in 2003.

 Jane Cummings joins NHS England from NHS North of England where she was Chief Nurse and her key challenges included the development and maintenance of new systems of performance management and strategic leadership for nursing.
 She was also the lead director for the Quality Framework.
-Jane worked for the NHS for several years as a nurse, specialising in emergency care, before moving into general management.
+While in the North West, Jane developed the Energise for Excellence nursing programme from which Compassion in Practice evolved.
+Jane has worked for the NHS for several years as a nurse, specialising in emergency care, before moving into general management.
 She has held a variety of clinical and managerial roles including Director of Commissioning, Director of Nursing and Deputy Chief Executive.

-In February 2004, Jane was appointed as the national lead for emergency care with responsibility for improving waiting times and delivering the four-hour target in A&E. In January 2005, she was appointed as the National Implementation Director for ‘Choice’ and ‘Choose and Book’.
+Previously, as the national lead for emergency care, Jane led improvements in the quality of care provided in emergency departments, improved waiting times and delivered the four-hour target in A&E. In January 2005, she was appointed as the National Implementation Director for ‘Choice’ and ‘Choose and Book’.

 Follow Jane on Twitter @JaneMCummings

-Dame Barbara Hakin is the National Director responsible for overseeing development of the new commissioning architecture.
-She is also National Managing Director of Commissioning Development at the Department of Health, retaining this role during the transition to the new NHS structure.
-Dame Barbara was formerly Chief Executive of East Midlands Strategic Health Authority, and before that she was a PCT Chief Executive in Bradford.
+Dame Barbara Hakin is the National Director responsible for overseeing operational delivery in NHS England, responsible for oversight of the Regional and Area Teams in their responsibility to commission services directly and support and assure CCGs.
+Dame Barbara was formerly Chief Executive of East Midlands Strategic Health Authority, but was seconded to the Department of Health in 2010 to oversee the development of the commissioning architecture of the NHS, and specifically the establishment and authorisation of CCGs.
+Prior to that, Dame Barbara was a PCT Chief Executive in Bradford.
 During this time she also held a broad range of national roles including Interim Director General of Commissioning in the Department of Health and Director of Primary Care in the Modernisation Agency.

 Before moving into a full-time career in management in 2000, she was a GP in Bradford for over 20 years.
 Dame Barbara is well known for her role in the development of clinical commissioning, in particular the redesign of services to move care into the community and primary care setting.
 She has also championed services to reduce inequalities and has been instrumental in promoting the equality and diversity agenda.